Unpacking exceptional healthcare logos

 Farewell Fax logo

-We have a shameless plug here…we built a job board to help our clients and network hire, and I love the work our design team did.
-We hate fax machines.
-Doctors hate them too.
-When we colonize Mars, will we still use them there too?
+Shameless plug here…we built a job board to help our clients and network hire, and I love the work our design team did.
+Why do we still use fax machines in healthcare??
+Does Gen Z even know what they are?
+When we colonize Mars, will we still be asked to use them there?
+For fax sake.

 13. Tia